 When it comes to fueling your web crawler, deciding which proxies will work best for you comes next.

-We have several blog posts on what are datacenter proxies for you to read more about, or you can check out this video where our Lead Account Manager Nedas explains in simple, yet detailed terms:
+We have several blog posts on what are datacenter proxies for you to read more about, or you can check out this video where our Lead of Commercial Product Owners Nedas explains in simple, yet detailed terms:

 Residential proxies are also used when scraping job postings, and often both datacenter and residential proxies are used to achieve the best results.

-If you decide to buy a database with the necessary information for your business or you invest in a web scraper from a third party, you will save time and money on development and maintenance.
+If you decide to buy a database with the necessary information for your business or you invest in a web scraper from a third party to scrape job postings, you will save time and money on development and maintenance.
 However, having your own infrastructure has its benefits.
-If done right, it can be on the same price range, and you will have an infrastructure you can completely rely on.
+If done right, it can be in the same price range, and you will have an infrastructure you can completely rely on.
+Nonetheless, a pre-built scraping infrastructure can be a flexible and powerful choice – see for yourself in this article on how to scrape Google Jobs listings with Python.

 Choosing the right fuel for your web crawler will be the second most important part of this equation, so make sure you invest in a good provider with good knowledge of the market.

-You can register right away to get access to residential and datacenter proxies to start job scraping right away, or book a call with our sales team if you have any questions regarding web scraping job postings and its intricacies.
+You can register right away to get access to residential and datacenter proxies to start job scraping right away, or contact our sales team if you have any questions regarding web scraping job postings and its intricacies.